IzziVanSatoru/Tic-Tac-Toe-insane-mode-and-tracking-stats/README.md

 ## ⚠️ Disclaimer

 This game is for **educational purposes** only.
 Do not rage quit.
-Do not underestimate the AI.
+Do not underestimate the AI but Leaderboard is dummy not responsive when player win game nothing update